America Didn't Always Have This Problem

 2024 deficit

-It can be solved by policy too — which is why it can't be solved by law enforcement alone.
+Policy can close it, too, which is why it can't be solved by police and jails alone.